From WTHR, a story on a man who was beaten to death in Crothersville, Indiana because his attackers thought he was gay:

 The homicide has left Aaron Hall’s family horrified.

-As several local websites have pointed out, this year’s state legislature chose to kill off a hate crimes bill that would have ensured this man’s attackers received just punishment for their bias-motivated crime.
+As pointed out by several local websites and criminal justice lawyers in LA, this year’s state legislature chose to kill off a hate crimes bill that would have ensured this man’s attackers received just punishment for their bias-motivated crime.